19hours/sg-statutes/Acts/Companies Act.md

 (s) where the annual return is accompanied by such of the relevant documents as may be applicable to the company, such information on the company contained in those documents as the Registrar may specify.

+[S 605/2007 wef 05/11/2007]

 [5/2004; 5/2005; 21/2005]

-2\.
-For the purposes of paragraph 1, where the last return of a company consists of a summary of return and a main return, a reference to the last return of the company shall, unless the context requires otherwise, be construed as a reference to the last summary of return of the company.
+2. For the purposes of paragraph 1, where the last return of a company consists of a summary of return and a main return, a reference to the last return of the company shall, unless the context requires otherwise, be construed as a reference to the last summary of return of the company.

+[S 605/2007 wef 05/11/2007]

-3\.
-In paragraph 1, “relevant date” means a date specified by the person who lodges the return, being a date which is not more than 14 days before the date of lodgment of the return.
+3. In paragraph 1, “relevant date” means a date specified by the person who lodges the return, being a date which is not more than 14 days before the date of lodgment of the return.

+[S 605/2007 wef 05/11/2007]

 4. In paragraph 1(s), “relevant documents”, in relation to a company, means —